Another You

-Another You is a 1991 American comedy film directed by Maurice Phillips and produced and written by Ziggy Steinberg.
-It stars Richard Pryor, Gene Wilder, Mercedes Ruehl, Vanessa Williams and Kevin Pollak.
-It was released in the United States on July 26, 1991.
+Another You is a 1991 American comedy film directed by Maurice Phillips and written and produced by Ziggy Steinberg.
+The film stars Richard Pryor, Gene Wilder, Mercedes Ruehl, Stephen Lang, and Vanessa Williams.
+It follows con man Eddie Dash (Pryor) and former pathological liar George (Wilder), who become entangled in a scheme to pass the latter off as the missing heir to a brewery fortune.